 What is a Value Bet?

 A value bet is a mathematically profitable bet.
-A value bet occurs when offered odds imply a lower probability than the actual likelihood of an event, making it mathematically profitable over time.
+A value bet occurs when the odds taken imply a lower probability than the real probability of an outcome.
+Sometimes, value bets are referred to as +EV (expected value) bets.

 Unlike an arbitrage bet you are not guaranteed to make money on any one value bet but over a statistically significant sample size you are almost guaranteed to profit from consistently placing value bets.